Have you used social media today? I’m willing to bet that you have.

 All those tweets, likes, shares, videos, images, memes and gifs.
 And don’t think social media is just for personal use.
 88 percent of businesses with over 100 employees use Twitter for marketing.
 The writing is on the wall – social media is culturally ubiquitous and a mainstay of the marketing world.

 So, it’s clear that your business needs to be making the most of social media.
-But, how – exactly – do you do that?
+But, how – exactly – do you do that without a social media marketing agency?

 This article will give you a host of tools that’ll help make social media easier and more successful for your business.